piguycs/lanshare/README.md

 be my rust daemon exported as a dynamic library.
 I think WinUI3 is the most modern toolkit for windows? idk... my university forced me to use winforms and called it a semester.

+## Other technical stuff

+I have tried to use channels as much as possible.
+These seem to be decently fast on linux, but they also mean that I can easily cause deadlocks.
+Especially due to the tun device constantly reading in a loop (my guess).
+I will be cleaning up a lot of this code in the `cleanup` branch.

+I am also going to try to use some principles from rocket-rs, where my types should not be Clone/Copy by default.
+I might turn back on this "philosophy" if it gets too difficult.
+I want to enjoy writing this at the end of the day.